Behavioral signals in the Connect web library (Pro)

 Important considerations

 The signals are designed to capture all necessary details for each use case.
-However, there is a chance that some of the available options will not be available for capture, or don't apply to your business.
-Here are some examples.
+However, some fields may not be available or applicable to your business:

 Prerequisites

-During the onboarding process, our provisioning team has registered your application with Connect and sent your team an application key and collector URL.
+During the onboarding process, our provisioning team registers your application with Connect and sends your team an application key and collector URL.
 You'll need these values when installing the Connect library.

 Instructions